 Content: Simple Staining

 - Simple Stains

 Definition of Simple Staining

-Refers as Positive staining: Because it makes the use of basic dyes which are positively charged and binds with the negatively charged bacterial cell.
+- Positive staining: Because it uses positively charged basic dyes that bind with the negatively charged bacterial cell.

-Simple stains can define as the basic dyes, which are the alcoholic or aqueous solution, diluted up to 1-2%.
-These can easily release OH– and accepts H+ ion, and hence the simple stains are positively charged.
-As the simple stains are positively charged, they usually refer to as “Positive or Cationic dyes”.
+Simple stains can be defined as the basic dyes, which are the alcoholic or aqueous solutions (diluted up to 1-2%).
+These can easily release OH– and accepts H+ ion, due to which the simple stains are positively charged.
+As the simple stains are positively charged, they usually termed as positive or cationic dyes.

 The basic stains have different exposure time to penetrate and stain the bacterial cell.

 |Methylene blue||1-2 minutes|

 Its principle is based on producing a marked contrast between the organism and its surroundings by using basic stain.
 A basic dye consists of a positive chromophore, which strongly attracts to the negative cell components and charged molecules like nucleic acids and proteins.
 Thus, a simple staining technique results in a coloured bacterial cell against a colourless background.